 Graduate Student travel funds are requested via the Graduate Student Travel Fund Request form on the Graduate College website.
 Please note that documentation showing that the conference has accepted the presentation must be attached to the form when submitted.
 The form should be routed through the chair of the CLAS department and Dean of the College of Education prior to arriving in the office of The Graduate College.

-The Special Collections Research Center (SCRC) at Syracuse University Library invites applicants to its Alexander N. Charters Adult Education Research Grants-in-Aid Program, now in its sixth year.
-Up to $4,000 of grants-in-aid will be awarded in 2013 to researchers and practitioners wishing to use the adult education collections in SCRC's Charters Library.
+The Alexander N. Charters Adult Education Grants-in-Aid Program provides funding for researchers and practitioners interested in exploring the history and practice of adult education using the Charters Library adult education collections.
+Up to $4,000 worth of grants-in-aid are awarded each year.
+The actual amount of each award will depend upon the scope of the project outlined in the applicant's proposal.
 The actual amount of each award will depend upon the scope of the research outlined in the applicant's proposal.
 Winners will be encouraged to submit copies of any scholarly output resulting from their work, for inclusion in SUrface, Syracuse University's institutional repository.

 As background, the Ikeda Center Education Fellows Program provides $10,000 per year for two years to support dissertation research on Soka (literally "to create value") education, an emerging field of study in humanistic education.
 The dissertation topic can be comparative—examining contrasts and similarities with other philosophies and practices of humanistic education—or can focus solely on Soka education.

 A cooperating collection of the Foundation Center of New York, we have an array of resources for finding grants, scholarships, and awards.
 Our Platinum subscription to the Foundation Directory Online allows one to search over 180,000 grantmakers and 3 million grants!

 As a program of the Division of Diversity and Community Engagement at the University of Texas at Austin, our services are free and open to the public.
 Click Here for more information.